simonczerwinski/xstate-robot-project/README.md

 ## Future Goals I plan

-- **State management**: Add more state managements and truncate some functions
+- **State management**: Add more state managements and move some functions to separate files

 - **Login**: Add a login system.